-Chronic (long-term) upper respiratory tract (URT) disease is a relatively common problem in cats, and can have many causes.
+Chronic (long-term) upper respiratory tract (URT) disease (also known as chronic nasal discharge) is a relatively common problem in cats, and can have many causes.

 The syndrome refers to chronic disease affecting the nose (nasal cavities) or the nasopharynx (the air passage immediately behind the nose).
 One of the most common forms is termed chronic post-viral rhinitis (inflammation or infection in the nose).
 In this condition viral infection (eg, acute upper respiratory infection caused by feline herpesvirus – FHV or feline calicivirus – FCV) causes damage to the delicate mucosal lining inside the nose, and even to the fine turbinate bones within the nose; but the chronic signs relate to secondary bacterial infection that occurs as a result of the damaged nasal passages.
 This can lead to chronic persistent or intermittent signs with sneezing, nasal discharge and nasal congestion.